plone/training/gatsby/searchtraversal.rst

 Combining these:

-- We use the ``@search`` endpoint to get a full list of objects
+- We use the ``@search`` endpoint to get a full list of content objects.
-- Then iterate over the ``@id`` property of each in the list and send GET requests to retrieve full data
+- Then iterate over the ``@id`` property of each object in the list and send GET requests to retrieve full data.
-- Create nodes for each of the objects with this data
+- Create nodes for each of the objects with this data.

 .. code-block:: javascript